Reading time: 11 minutes

 Funds of the Year: 2013 to 2021

 In the table below you can find the Funds of the Year for the last eight years.
-As noted earlier, SuperRatings 2021 Fund of the Year was announced in late 2020, while Chant West and Rainmaker will announce their 2021 winners in that year.
+As noted earlier, SuperRatings and Rainmaker announced their 2021 Fund of the Year in late 2020, while Chant West announced its 2021 winners in May this year.

-Sunsuper are again the big winners with six awards in total over the years.
-UniSuper is close behind having won five times, Hostplus have won four times, AustralianSuper and QSuper have won three times, while REST has won twice.
+Sunsuper have been consistent winners with six awards in total over the years.
+UniSuper is close behind having won five times, AustralianSuper and Hostplus have won four times, QSuper has won three times, while REST has won twice.

-It’s notable that all funds are Industry funds, except for Telstra Super which is a Corporate fund and QSuper which is a Public Sector fund (although now available to the general public).
+It’s notable that all funds are Industry funds, except for Telstra Super which is a Corporate fund.
+Aware Super and QSuper began as Public Sector funds but are now available to the general public).

 |Year||Chant West||Money Magazine (Rainmaker)*||SuperRatings|